 Akismet filters out spam comments, which is something you’ll want to have if you’re opening your blog or site up to commenters.
-This plugin is free to use and it’s a must-have when you’re just getting started.
+This plugin is free to use and it goes on the list of must-have blogging and business tools when you’re just getting started.

 17. WP Legal Pages

 One important step you can’t skip is making sure your site is GDPR-compliant.
 If you don’t know what that is, you’ll want to check out this course from Marina at Tinylovebug.